SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/select-customers.md

 sortOrder: 19
 ---

-A variant of @blogic_select_contact that lets you select more than 1 contact person.
+A variant of ./blogic-screen-elements/select-contact that lets you select more than 1 contact person.

 Previously called *Select customer*.